jq2276/Learning2Copy/README.md

 # README #
 ----
-The experimental resources for AAAI-2021 paper ''Learning to Copy Coherent Knowledge for Response Generation.''
+Codes for AAAI2021 paper ''Learning to Copy Coherent Knowledge for Response Generation.''

 ## Requirements ##